-Regardless of whether fund splits are changing or remaining the same between 2013-15 and 2015-17, OFM still requires written confirmation.
-Send updated fund split information to your Assigned Budget Analyst with a copy to Christopher.Stanley@ofm.wa.gov.
+Regardless of whether fund splits are changing or remaining the same from 2015-17 to 2017-19, OFM still requires written confirmation.
+Send updated fund split information to your assigned budget analyst with a copy to Regan.Hesse@ofm.wa.gov.